€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 Benchmark externe

-The charts below situate VINCI in relation to the median and the third quartile of each of these peer groups and show that VINCI is positioned well above the peer groups in terms of revenue, number of employees and market capitalisation.
+The charts below situate VINCI in relation to the median and the third quartile of each of these peer groups and show that VINCI is positioned above the peer groups in terms of revenue, number of employees and market capitalisation.

-According to the results of the benchmarking exercise for 2020, the total remuneration received by VINCI’s Chairman and Chief Executive Officer can be characterised as follows:
+According to the results of the benchmarking exercise for 2022, the total remuneration received by VINCI’s Chairman and Chief ExecutiveOfficer can be characterised mainly as follows:

-• The fixed component is near the median and third quartile of both peer groups
+• The fixed component is near the median and third quartile of both peer groups.

 • The short-term component (fixed and variable) is near the median of the French peer group but above the median of the International peer group.